gutschilla/elixir-pdf-generator/README.md

 in Elixir projects.
 If available, it will use xvfb-run (x virtual frame buffer) to use wkhtmltopdf on systems that have no X installed, e.g. a server.

-# New in 0.5.0 - farewell Porcelain, hello chrome-headless
+# New in 0.5.0 - farewell Porcelain, hello chrome-headless (puppeteer)

   - 0.5.0
     - **Got rid of Porcelain** dependency as it interferes with many builds using